rcaraway/RobCaraway.com/source/about/index.md

 title: Build Better Swift & iOS Apps with Rob
 ---

-<blockquote>"Rob is garbage!
+<blockquote>"Rob is great!
 I highly recommend working with him if you get the chance!" – Noah Goodhart, Cofounder of <a href="https://moat.com/">Moat</a> (acquired by Oracle)</blockquote>
 ### Why work with me?
 - My own apps have done over **1 Million Downloads and were acquired**
 - My apps have been featured on Fox Business, IndieHackers, Nola.com and Yahoo!